Noel León: Formula One

 On 14 January 2022 Red Bull announced that León would be joining the Red Bull Junior Team in the form of a supported driver.
 His contract only lasted a year and he was dropped by the team at the start of 2023.
-Months after, the Mexican revealed that he had not received adequate support prior to the start of his first racing season in Europe, adding that he was disappointed that the programme had not "put [him] in a top three team", contrary to previous promise.
+Months after, León revealed that he had not received adequate support prior to the start of his first racing season in Europe, adding that he was disappointed that the programme had not "put [him] in a top three team", contrary to previous promise.

+Personal life

+León was born in Monterrey and began competitive karting in 2013.
+During the off-season, León often trains with fellow Mexican drivers Pato O'Ward and Sergio Pérez.